victorialindsaymcgee/victorialindsaymcgee.github.io/_pages/cv.md

 ### Learned society membership

 * Associate Fellow of the Higher Education Academy
-* Member of the Royal Society of Biology
 * Member of the British Society of Animal Science, accredited BSAS Associate Registered Animal Scientist, Member of the BSAS Early Careers Council
 * Member of the Genetics Society
 * Fellow of the Royal Statistical Society, and accredited RSS Data Analyst

 ### Volunteering

-* Aug 2022-present: [CamScot](https://camscot.org/) Alumni Mock Interviewer
+* March 2020 – present: Volunteer Journal Reviewer for The Equine Veterinary Journal, BMC Genomics, Scientific Reports, UK Vet Equine, PloS Genetics
 * September 2020 – February 2025: Trustee of the Scottish Friends of Pembroke College
-* March 2020 – present: Volunteer Journal Reviewer for The Equine Veterinary Journal, BMC Genomics, Scientific Reports, UK Vet Equine, PloS Genetics
+* August 2022 - August 2023: [CamScot](https://camscot.org/) Alumni Mock Interviewer
 * August 2020 – August 2022: Postgraduate Co-Officer for the Royal Veterinary College Students’ Union
 * Summer 2019: Volunteer at the Royal Veterinary College Royal Society Summer Exhibition Stand
 * September 2017 – September 2018: Peer Tutor at The University of Edinburgh